murrahjm/jekyll-now/_posts/2018-5-14-PSFreeBurritos.md

 ![error found in notepad](/assets/img/posts/PSFreeBurritos/debug3.png)

 Wow we found something!  `error-block readable-text` that sounds like an error message.
 Ok now that we have that element, let's go over to our debugger and see if we can find that section.
-We have the $return variable that should be populated with all this data, so we can just browse that like so:
+We have the $return variable that should be populated with all this data, so we can just browse that like so (click for GIF-y goodness):

 [![navigating return variable](/assets/img/posts/PSFreeBurritos/debug4.png)](/assets/img/posts/PSFreeBurritos/debug4.gif)